-Todd Geib vanished in the midst of a keg party and bonfire in Casnovia, Michigan during the early morning hours of June 12th, 2005.
-The 22 year-old was amongst approximately 100 partygoers, and they were in a rural, marshy area of Casnovia with hip-high grass that expanded over 6 miles.
-Todd rented a room at his cousin’s house on Moon Court on the evening of the party, and he intended to sleep there afterwards.
-He was last heard from via a series of phone calls that occurred between 12:47am and 12:57am.
+Todd was last heard from via a series of phone calls that occurred between 12:47am and 12:57am.
 Todd called a friend at 12:47am and said that he “had enough” of the party and was going to walk home.
 At 12:51, he called his sister but only said “I’m in a field” before the phone call cut off.
 Todd’s sister called him back, but only heard what she thought was the sound of wind or heavy breathing before the call cut off again.
 Todd’s phone was used twice over the next few minutes in attempt to call his sister back.
 The last attempt was at 12:57am.
 Todd was never heard from again after that.

-Once Todd was reported missing, the area where he was last seen was throughly searched 3 separate times.
+Once Todd was reported missing, the area where he was last seen was thoroughly searched 3 separate times.
 One search included over 1500 volunteers and aircrafts, but unfortunately nothing was found.
 Then, three weeks later, on July 2nd, 2005, Todd’s body was found in Ovidhall Lake, a remote area near the party site.
 The couple that found him stated that they found his body standing upright in the water; they distinctly remember it because “his head and shoulders were sticking out of the water.”
 An autopsy determined that Todd had a .12 blood alcohol content at the time of his death.
-His cause of death was determined to be drowning, however the manner of death was undetermined.
+His cause of death was determined to be drowning; however, the manner of death was undetermined.
 After these findings were made public, the Michigan State Police closed Todd’s case.

 Four years later, in 2009, the CEO of Forensic Identification and Profiling Laboratory, Dr. Michael Sikirica, reviewed Todd’s autopsy report and recovery photos.
 Based on his findings, Dr. Sikirica concluded that Todd, who was missing for three weeks, had only been dead for 2-5 days before he was found.
 It was also concluded that Todd did not have any water in his lungs—which means he did not die by drowning.
 These findings were shared with a plethora of investigate professionals from across the world, and all of the professionals agreed with Dr. Sikirica’s conclusion.
 Despite this, the Michigan State Police reportedly refused to re-open Todd’s case.